ngs-course/ngs-course.github.io/Course_Materials/alignment/tutorial/example.md

 ##### Copy simulated datasets

 For this hands-on we are going to use small DNA and RNA-seq datasets simulated from chromosome 21.
 Data has been already simulated using _dwgsim_ software from SAMtools for DNA and _BEERS_ for RNA-seq.
-You can copy from the shared resources into your ``data`` directory for the practical.
+You can copy from the shared resources from **Dropbox** [data](https://www.dropbox.com/sh/4qkqch7gyt888h7/AABD_i9ShwryfAqGeJ0yqqF3a) into your ``data`` directory for this practical session.
 Preparing the data directory:

-    cp path_to_shared_data/* your_local_data/
+    cp path_to_course_materials/alignment/* your_local_data/

-The name of the folders and files describe the dataset, ie. ```dna_chr21_100_high``` stands for: _DNA_ type of data from _chromosome 21_ with _100_nt read lengths of _high_ quality.
-Where _high_ quality means 0.1% mutations and _low_ quality 1% mutations.
+The name of the folders and files describe the dataset, ie. ```dna_chr21_100_hq``` stands for: _DNA_ type of data from _chromosome 21_ with _100_nt read lengths of _high_ quality.
+Where _hq_ quality means 0.1% mutations and _lq_ quality 1% mutations.
 Take a few minutes to understand the different files.

 **NOTE:** If you want to learn how to simulate DNA and RNA-seq for other conditions go down to the end of this tutorial.